 Connecticut voters overwhelmingly favor supporting a terminally ill patient's choice for aid in dying.
-A 2015 Quinnipiac poll found that 63 percent of Connecticut voters are in favor of allowing doctors to legally prescribe lethal drugs to help terminally ill patients end their own lives.
+A 2021 poll found that more than 75 percent of respondents support aid-in-dying, with 57 percent strongly supporting the law.
 All party, age, and gender groups support the idea of terminally ill patients having this right.